Aqua-16/Ignision/README.md

 # Ignision
-A Computer Vision based project relying on object detection, localization and hsv masking to detect the presence of fire in an image and display its location.
+A Computer Vision based project relying on object detection and localization to detect the presence of fire in an image and display its location.